thruthesky/old-firebase-backend/README.md

 * If there is a case for anonymous user could write, then just let them write but not editable and deletable.

+## Interface

+* POST.function is 'create' by default.
+* POST.function can be 'create', 'edit', 'delete'.

 ## User module

 User module is only used in client.